-(dollars in millions) Budget Change from 2021 Budget % Change Description 2022 Operating Budget \$316.9 ↑ \$2.3 +0.7% The 2022 budget provides the resources required to execute the priorities outlined in the NCUA's Strategic Plan (2018-2022).
-Total Staffing (FTE) 1,187 ↓ 2 -0.2% The 2022 FTE level decreases by five positions from 1,192 recommended in 2021.
-Budget Category Pay & Benefits \$239.3 ↓ \$1.6 -0.6% Pay and benefits costs are projected to decrease in 2022 as the NCUA returns to its historic level of staff vacancies.
-Travel \$13.7 ↑ \$1.5 +11.9% Travels costs will increase in 2022 after the COVID-19 pandemic subsides and because surplus 2020 travel funds will be fully spent.
+(dollars in millions) Budget Change from 2021 Budget % Change 4 Description 2022 Operating Budget \$341.8 ↑ \$26.2 +8.3% The 2022 budget provides the resources required to execute the priorities outlined in the NCUA's Strategic Plan (2018-2022).
+Total Staffing (FTE) 1,191 0 0% The 2022 budget is unchanged from the 2021 FTE levels.
+Budget Category Pay & Benefits \$249.4 ↑ \$8.5 + 3.5% The pay and benefits adjustment covers merit and locality pay changes required by the Collective Bargaining Agreement.
+The increase also funds mandatory employer contributions for health insurance and retirement.
+Other 2022 cost drivers include full cost for new FTEs added in 2021.
+Travel \$24.3 ↑ \$10.8 +80.4% Travels costs will increase in 2022 after the COVID-19 pandemic subsides and because surplus 2020 travel funds will be fully spent.
 The travel budget pays for carrying out the examination and supervision workload and other agency business.
-Rent Communications & Utilities \$8.4 ↑ \$1.2 +17.2% Rent, communications, and utilities costs will increase in 2022 as the NCUA continues to deploy new technology that consumes more data and telecommunications bandwidth.
+Rent Communications & Utilities \$8.4 ↑ \$1.2 +17.2% Rent, communications, and utilities costs will increase in 2022 as the NCUA continues deploying new technology that consumes more data and telecommunications bandwidth.
 Rent, communications, and utilities expenses include utilities, space rental, software licenses and other recurring costs.
-Administrative \$6.2 ↑ \$0.2 +3.1% Administrative expenses support operational requirements, FFIEC fees, relocation expenses, and employee supplies.
-Contracted Services \$49.2 ↑ \$1.0 +2.0% Contracted services reflect costs incurred for products and services acquired in the commercial marketplace.
-The increase for 2022 reflects expected inflationary growth in contract pricing.
+Administrative \$6.2 \$0 0% Administrative expenses support operational requirements, FFIEC fees, relocation expenses, and employee supplies.
+Contracted Services \$53.4 ↑ \$5.6 +11.8% Contracted services reflect costs incurred for products and services acquired in the commercial marketplace.
+The increase for 2022 reflects system operations and maintenance support related to implementation of MERIT and other technology acquisitions.

-$^{\rm 5}$ percent change is based on exact amounts shown on page 38.
+$^{^{\}rm 4}$ percent change is based on exact amounts shown on page 40